 Dinner 1: Grilled Chicken Breasts and Cucumber Salad

 Grilled Bone-in Chicken Breasts produces a nicely charred exterior and moist, seasoned interior.
 The chicken can be grilled plain or with one of the suggested glazes.
 The ingredients in Cucumber Salad with Olives, Oregano, and Almonds can be adjusted to suit what you have on hand.
-Our preference is to use a black olives, but other varieties will work nicely.
+Our preference is to use black olives, but other varieties will work nicely.
 The shallot can be omitted, or try thinly sliced red onion instead.

 Dinner 2: Gazpacho Andaluz and Goat Cheese Garlic Bread